Climb Ben Lomond

 A Munro is a mountain over 3,000 feet high.
 There are 282 Munros in Scotland, and Ben Lomond is the most southerly of them.
 Its height is 3,196 feet, 974 metres.
 See our guide to the highest peaks in the National Park.

-How long is the Ben Lomond Trail?
+How long is the path up Ben Lomond?

-The distance is 11km (7 miles).
+The path distance is 11km (7 miles).

 How long does it take to climb Ben Lomond?